The UK’s first Dutch-style roundabout is open in Cambridge.

 A second consultation in summer 2016 proposed a Dutch-style roundabout.
 We received 647 responses and 155 of these were from residents of Queen Edith's Way.
 433 people supported the proposal for the Dutch-style roundabout.
 115 people opposed the idea.

 On 10 November 2016, the Economy and Environment Committee gave approval for the Dutch-style roundabout.
 They also approved further engagement with residents and stakeholders for new cycleways on Queen Edith's Way.
 The agenda and minutes from the meeting can be found on our Cambridgeshire CMIS website.

 A Dutch-style roundabout has parallel crossings (cycle and pedestrian zebra crossings) on each arm which enables pedestrians and cyclists to have priority over motorists.
 The entry and exit arms are perpendicular, rather than tangential, to the roundabout and have minimal flare.
 Also, by reducing the width of the arms and circulatory carriageway, vehicle speeds reduce.
 A central over-run area will allow larger vehicles to manoeuvre round the roundabout.

 The initial design of the Fendon Road / Queen Edith's Way / Mowbray Road roundabout was developed with the help of Dutch consultancy firm, Royal Haskoning.
 It adheres to the roundabout design standards advocated by SWOV, the Dutch Institute for Road Safety Research.

 The roundabout design builds on that of the Perne Road / Radegund Road roundabout, which was implemented in 2013 and has seen a large drop in recorded injury accidents.

-An additional funding bid was subsequently successful which added another £550,000 to be spent on the roundabout.
-For more information, please visit our Cycle City Ambition Safety Fund news page.
+Another successful funding bid contributed £550,000 for the roundabout work.
+For more information, please read our Cycle City Ambition Safety Fund page.

 Follow us on social media